OldSchoolMinecraft/OSM-Ess/README.md

 - `osmess.staff` - Permission to use /staff.
 - `osmess.warn` - Permission to use /warn.
 - `osmess.warnings` - Permission to use /warnings.
+- `bukkit.command.whitelist.find` - Permission to use /whitelist find; everything else is bukkit default.

 **NOTE:**